 10 money-draining things you could live without

 Any of these things could be draining your precious student loan, without you even knowing it!
-It’s time to make a few changes…Our Student Money Survey this year revealed that students are experiencing on average a £250 shortfall every month when trying to survive of their maintenance loan.
+It's time to make a few changes...Our National Student Money Survey this year revealed that students are experiencing on average a £170 shortfall every month when trying to survive off their maintenance loan.

 Whether it's simply just your rent and bills adding up, shelling out for uni course books or kitting out your new digs, it's easy to blow your student loan pretty sharpish, leaving you in a bit of a pickle.

-However, it is possible to make your student loan stretch a bit further if you know which expenses to live without.
-It may be a bit painful at first, but seeing your bank balance in the green will more than make up for it!
+However, it is possible to make your student loan stretch a bit further if you cut out some common expenses that you can totally live without.
+It might be a bit painful at first, but seeing your bank balance in the green will more than make up for it!

-Eating out is always an enjoyable treat, but can be a real drain on the finances, so we’d suggest really limiting dining out for special occasions if money’s tight (check out this huge list of places you can eat out for free at on your birthday!).
+Eating out is always an enjoyable treat, but unfortunately this can be the biggest drain on your finances, so we'd suggest really limiting dining out for special occasions (check out this huge list of places where you can eat out at for free on your birthday!).